tianrunw/events_around_you/README.md

 thereafter will throw an unhandled exception.

 ### Database Details
-1. Everything is stored on disk in `events.sqlite` in the same directory, and thus information is persisted across runs.
+1. Everything is stored on disk in `events.sqlite` in the same directory, persisting information across runs.
-2. The non-salted, SHA-256 hashed password is stored in the database and in no circumstance is the plain-text equivalent recorded.
+2. Passwords are stored as non-salted SHA-256 hashes.
+The plain-text passwords are never recorded.
 3. The interests list is parsed into a `,` and `|` delimited string and stored in the database as `TEXT` type.